EICR in Sutton

 Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020

 The Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020 require landlords to have the electrical installations in their rental properties inspected and tested by a qualified person at intervals of no more than five years.
 The resulting Electrical Installation Condition Report must be provided to tenants within 28 days of the inspection and to prospective tenants before they occupy the property.
-Local housing authorities can impose financial penalties of up to £30,000 per breach.
+From November 2025, local housing authorities can impose financial penalties of up to £40,000 per breach (increased from £30,000).
+The new PRS Database, expected to launch in late 2026, will also require a valid EICR for property registration.

 Who Needs This?